thingface/dotnet/README.md

-# The thingface client library for .NET Core
+# The thingface client library for .NET
-simple client library as nuget package
+simple client library as nuget package for .NET Core, .NET Framework 4.6.2 and Micro Framework

 ## Installation